ferrocene/ferrocene/ferrocene/doc/document-list/src/index.rst

 .. include:: ../../scope.rst

-It list the documents composing the Ferrocene |ferrocene_version| qualification dossier and the qualification standards used.
+It lists the documents composing the Ferrocene |ferrocene_version| qualification dossier and the qualification standards used.

 .. toctree::